Luciano Leilua: 2019

-Leilua made a total of 22 appearances for St George in the 2019 NRL season as the club endured one of their worst ever seasons finishing in 15th place on the table.
+Leilua made a total of 22 appearances for St. George in the 2019 NRL season as the club endured one of their worst ever seasons finishing in 15th place on the table.
 On 30 November, Leilua signed a three-year deal to join the Wests Tigers.

 2020

-Leilua made his debut for Wests against St. George Illawarra in round 1 of the 2020 NRL season at WIN Stadium.
-Wests went on to win the match 24-14 with Leilua scoring a second half try.
-He scored his first double in round 10 in a record 48-0 "thrashing" of the Brisbane Broncos.
+Leilua made his debut for Wests Tigers against St. George Illawarra in round 1 of the 2020 NRL season at WIN Stadium.
+Wests Tigers went on to win the match 24-14 with Leilua scoring a second half try.
+He scored his first double in round 10 in the club's 48-0 win over the Brisbane Broncos.

 One of three Tigers players to appear in all 20 of their games, his 7 tries were the third most for the club and the most of any Wests forward, and equal best amongst forwards in the NRL.
 He attributed his run of performances to the 5 kilos he dropped in the pre-season, saying, "I've just got to take that into the pre-season and make sure I stay in shape … don't gain any daddy weight.
 Besides not making the finals I feel I've had a pretty good year.
 Madge has played a big part in my footy this year.
 He's given me a lot of confidence and belief."